 As Christie drives to her family’s mansion the next day, a car starts to follow her.
 Soon after her arrival, a hooded figure begins to follow her around the pool where her father died.
 Her mother claims its all a dream.

 The next day, Greg tells Christie that her mother was one of the women in the ritual he watched.
 That makes sense to her, because now Eve and Hank are shacking up and her dad’s corpse is barely cold.
-If things couldn’t get weirder for our heroes, Paul (Bill Paxton, who shows up in so many great films of this era), the son of Hank, begins getting hoy and heavy for his soon-to-be stepsister.
+If things couldn’t get weirder for our heroes, Paul (Bill Paxton, who shows up in so many great films of this era), the son of Hank, begins getting hot and bothered for his soon-to-be stepsister.
 He’s even weirder than his dad, but that’s probably because his mom killed herself.

 Greg and Christie try to hook up, but her entire house goes wild, with lights flashing on and off, music playing by itself and even the film seeming to stop and start.
 It’s a great sequence and really sets up the gaslighting — or supernatural attacks — that Christie is forced to endure.